mmakos/HPC/README.md

 Module is a simple keypoints annotations editor.
 Keypoints, which are not detected can be easily dragged to it's proper position.
 Corrected annotations will be stored in file with input name + '_f'.

-Usage: `python fillKeypoints.y video annotations`:
+Usage: `python hpc/data/fillKeypoints.y video annotations`:
 * video - path to video you want to open (it is independent of the keypoint annotations, so please make sure you typed correct path).
 * annotations - path to file with keypoints annotations you want to correct.